eworm-de/routeros-scripts/doc/backup-partition.md

 added in the backup partition's configuration.
 You may want to use [log-forward](log-forward.md) to be notified.

-> ⚠️ **Warning**: Only the configuration is saved to backup partition.
+> ⚠️ **Warning**: By default only the configuration is saved to backup
-> Every now and then you should copy your installation over for a recent
+> partition.
+Every now and then you should copy your installation over
-> RouterOS version!
+> for a recent RouterOS version!
+For that run the script from terminal
+> manually.

 Requirements and installation
 -----------------------------